omerozbek/Booklet/README.md

 ## Features

 - Add any title by pasting its URL
-- Download chapters for offline reading
+- Download chapters for offline reading (with cancel support)
+- Delete titles — removes all downloaded chapters and images
 - Vertical scroll reader optimized for webtoon/manhwa format
 - Works as a full-screen PWA when added to iPhone home screen
 - Extensible scraper system — add new sites easily